FixedEffects/InteractiveFixedEffectModels.jl/README.md

 -  Koren, Yehuda. *Factorization meets the neighborhood: a multifaceted collaborative filtering model.* (2008) Proceedings of the 14th ACM SIGKDD international conference on Knowledge discovery and data mining.
 - Raiko, Tapani, Alexander Ilin, and Juha Karhunen. *Principal component analysis for sparse high-dimensional data.* (2008) Neural Information Processing.
 - Srebro, Nathan, and Tommi Jaakkola. *Weighted low-rank approximations* (2010) The Journal of Machine Learning Research 11
+- Nocedal, Jorge and Stephen Wright *An Inexact Levenberg-Marquardt method for Large Sparse Nonlinear Least Squares*  (1985) The Journal of the Australian Mathematical Society

 ## Related Packages
 - https://github.com/joidegn/FactorModels.jl : fits and predict factor models on matrices